jimvermillion/alfred/README.md

 # alfred
-An IoT mirror built with JavaScript and Raspberry Pi.
+An Internet-of-Things mirror built with JavaScript and Raspberry Pi.

+###Routes
+Auth: